Girl Ray: Formation and debut album (2015–2017)

 Poppy Hankin, Iris McConnell and Sophie Moss met as students at Fortismere School in Muswell Hill, North London.
-The trio began playing music together in their first year of sixth form, at age 16 and for a year played small gigs under different names, including "Sturdy Shelf" and "Ghosty Mo" before settling on the name "Girl Ray" (a play on the surrealist artist, Man Ray).
+The trio began playing music together in their first year of sixth form, at age 16 and for a year played small gigs under different names, including "Sturdy Shelf" and "Ghosty Mo" before settling on the name "Girl Ray" (a play on the name of surrealist artist Man Ray).

 In 2016, Girl Ray released their first official single, "I'll Make This Fun" and recorded a session for Marc Riley's BBC Radio 6 Music show.
 The band's second single, "Trouble" had a limited 7" physical release through the Moshi Moshi Records Singles Club on 25 November that year.

 Prior to the release of their debut album, the band toured as support for Haley McCallum, Our Girl, Slow Club, Ezra Furman, Porches, and Teleman.
 In March 2017, the trio played the BBC Radio 6 Music Festival in Glasgow and later that year made appearances at the Green Man and End of the Road festivals.

 Earl Grey, the group's debut album, was released on 4 August 2017 by Moshi Moshi.
 The album was named "Album of the Week by Stereogum and Under the Radar and received positive reviews from critics.
 It placed third on Under the Radar's top 15 debut albums of 2017 and 38th on their overall top albums of 2017 list.